 - 1/8 teaspoon allspice

 - In large saucepan, heat the milk and heavy cream.
 Don’t boil it.

 - In a medium bowl, whisk egg yolks and brown sugar together until thick and pale, about 3 minutes.
-Add cornstarch, vanilla extract, cinnamon, allspice, nutmeg and salt.
+Add maple syrup, cornstarch, vanilla extract, cinnamon, allspice, nutmeg and salt.
 Whisk until well combined.
 Then mix in the pumpkin puree.

 - To temper the egg yolk mixture, take about 1 cup of hot milk and add it to the egg yolk mixture, whisking vigorously.
 (If you stop whisking when you add the hot milk, it will cook the egg yolks!)
 Stir in another cup of hot milk and then transfer the tempered egg mixture to the remaining hot milk.
 Over medium heat, cook the pudding for 8-10 minutes stirring with a wooden spoon.
 The mixture will thicken 5 minutes into the process.
 Slowly stir the mixture to prevent the custard to burn on the bottom.
 Once thickened, remove from heat and run through the fine sieve.
 Cover with a plastic wrap and cool to room temperature.
 Then chill in the refrigerator for at least 1 hour.

 - Top with whipped cream before serving, if desired.

 For step-by-step photos and additional notes, read the post above.

 Snap a photo and submit it here.
 OR

 All photographs and content on Sweet & Savory by Shinee is copyright protected, unless otherwise noted.
 Please do not use any of my photos without my authorization.
 If you would like to share my recipe, you may re-write the recipe in your own words, or simply link back to this post for the full directions.
 Thank you for your cooperation!